Nutrition News and Views – Complete archived PDF files

 Non-food versus real food

-Judith DeCava has been writing about health science and whole food nutrition since 1985 in articles, newsletters, and books.
+Judith DeCava continues to write about health science and whole food nutrition since 1985 in articles, newsletters, and books.
 She was a regular contributor to the National Academy of Research Biochemists, Institute of Practical Biochemistry, and Biomedical Health Foundation.
-In her most well-known books, Good Foods Bad Foods and The Real Truth about Vitamins and Antioxidants, she describes the superiority of whole food complexes over isolated synthetic chemical and denatured food products.
+In her most well-known books, Good Foods Bad Foods and The Real Truth about Vitamins and Antioxidants (both required textbooks for our CCWFN program), she describes the superiority of whole food complexes over isolated synthetic chemical and denatured food products.

-Judith current publication is a bi-monthly newsletter Nutrition News and Views for health professionals, which she has been publishing for the last 15 years on clinical aspects of whole food nutrition.
-Many practitioners frequently shared this publication with their patients. the documentation and research that backs up each and every subject makes this newsletter informative and current.
+Judith’s publication Nutrition News and Views is a newsletter for ALL health professionals.
+Many practitioners frequently shared this publication with their patients.
+The extensive documentation and research that backs up each and every subject makes this newsletter informative, current and research based.

-Her has worked independently, as well as an associate, with physicians, nutritionists, and clinical psychologists over the past 30 years.
+She continues to work independently, as well as an associate, with physicians, nutritionists, and clinical psychologists over the past 35 years.
 She was chief consultant for R. Murray & Associates, Inc., of Florida and Missouri, being privileged to work with and learn from Richard P. Murray, D.C., a brilliant biochemist, doctor, humanitarian, friend and disciple of Dr. Royal Lee.
 After Dr. Murray’s death, DeCava opened her own private practice as well as a research and consulting business in supplement formulation.

 Judith feels the more she learns, the more there is to learn.
 Her regard for Nature has always drawn her and elicited awe and reverence.
 Loss of health, in her view, frequently means the individual has lost touch with Nature, including loss of connection with his or her own body and Self.
 Rediscovering that connection with Nature and Self, including the use of Nature’s foods and therapies, has become the goal of her own practice and the direction of her philosophy and writing.

-Judith A. DeCava Is a licensed nutrition counselor (Florida), certified dietitian-nutritionist (New York), certified nutritional consultant (organizational), professional member of the International Foundation for Nutrition and Health, American Association of Nutritional Consultants, Price-Pottenger Nutrition Foundation, American Botanical Council, associate member of the American College of Nutrition, and member of the American Association for the Advancement of Science, American Herb Association, and the National Coalition Against the Misuse of Pesticides.
+Judith A. DeCava Is a licensed nutrition counselor (Florida), certified dietitian-nutritionist (New York), certified nutritional consultant (organizational), professional member of the International Foundation for Nutrition and Health (IFNH), American Association of Nutritional Consultants, Price-Pottenger Nutrition Foundation (PPNF), American Botanical Council, associate member of the American College of Nutrition, and member of the American Association for the Advancement of Science, American Herb Association, and the National Coalition Against the Misuse of Pesticides.